Parameter Study

 The window then closes.

-This loads the current entries of the Renewable Energies Act Levy into First value, Last value, and Unit fields.
+This loads the current entries of the Working price into Lower limit and Upper limit fields.

 Selecting Sensitive Variables (output variables)

-The next step is to select the economic indicators whose dependence on the variable parameters is examined in the sensitivity analysis.
+The next step is to select the Output variables whose dependency on the variable parameters is studied in the Parameter study.
 The selection is made under the tabs Input requirements → Ouput variables.
 Up to 10 values can be specified.
-In our example, the Dynamic payback period and the Net present value in the economic evaluation of variants 1 and 2 are selected as primitives.
+In our example, the Dynamic payback period and the Net present value in the economic evaluation of variants 1 and 2 are selected.

 Actions to be Performed

-Finally, under the tabs Input requirements → Actions, you have to define which steps are to be carried out per iteration in the sensitivity analysis.
-These are in our example:
+Finally, under the tabs Input requirements → Actions, define which steps are to be carried out per iteration in the parameter study, in our example: Perform variant comparison and simulation (e.g., scenario manager).

 Visualizing Results

-If the sensitivity analysis has been carried out successfully, the Results can then be viewed under the tab of the same name.
+If the Parameter study has been carried out successfully, the Results can then be viewed under the tab of the same name.
 Here, for each sensitive variable, its dependence on the variable parameters is displayed in tabular and diagram form (see the following figure).

 In addition, you can comfortably visualize the results saved in the CSV file with an online tool.
-You open this tool with the button Visualize under the tab Visualization behind the identifier Online evaluation (see following figure).
+You open this tool with the button Visualize under the tab Result table behind the identifier Online evaluation (see following figure).

 The TOP-Energy tool for variation calculations opens in your browser (see the following figure).